Polyhedral Fans

 By definition, this bounded polyhedron's number of facets equals the amount of maximal cones of its face fan.

-julia> C = cross(3);
+julia> C = cross_polytope(3);

 julia> FF = face_fan(C)

-A polyhedral fan in ambient dimension 3
+Polyhedral fan in ambient dimension 3

-julia> n_maximal_cones(FF) == nfacets(C)
+julia> n_maximal_cones(FF) == n_facets(C)

 true